qsimeon/worm-graph/README.md

     ```

-### Option B: Setting up with the `.yml` file

-1. Open the `environment.yml` file.
-If you have a compatible Nvidia GPU, uncomment the lines under the NVIDIA packages section.

-2. Create a new Conda environment using the `.yml` file.
-The first line of the `.yml` file sets the name of the new environment:
+4. After finishing the installations above, navigate back to the root directory (`worm-graph/`):
     ```
-    conda env create -f environment.yml
+    cd ..
     ```

-3. After creating the environment, activate it:

-    ```
-    conda activate worm-graph
-    ```

-**Note:** This approach simplifies the environment setup but requires manual intervention for GPU-specific packages.

-After finishing one of the installations above, navigate back to the root directory (`worm-graph/`) and run:
+    then run:

     ```
     conda develop .